 the prices Quadrant calculated for us.
 Not all of the companies responded

 Fortunately, you dont have to wait until the end of your policy term to

-fee to cancel with your current insurer, this fee is usually quite small compared to
+fee to cancel your current policy, this fee is quite small compared to

-the possible savings you might get with
+the possible savings you can get with a lower-cost carrier.

 and values, we believe the rates are a good indication of which companies

-will be low-priced for properties of higher or lower values.
+charge lower prices for properties of higher or lower values.

 different from the sample profiles.
 For example, if you want higher limits

-if the range is large and youll be getting the potential discount or
+if the range is large, and youll be getting the potential discount or